 Example: In a social studies unit, the teacher prepares students for group work where each group will create a poster on a different country, demonstrating both learning and creativity.

-Some Indian students need extra attention because of behavioral challenges or personal issues.
+Some Indian students need extra attention because of behavioural challenges or personal issues.
 The goal is to guide them positively without isolating them from the group.

 Techniques: